|

 Holland, France, Ireland, Italy, Norway, Sweden,

-December 2: Mariah topped the
+October 21: Mariah topped the

-Billboard Hot 100 chart with Boyz
+Billboard Hot 100 Airplay chart for 7 weeks and

-December 9: Mariah topped the
+"Fantasy."
+October 28: Mariah topped the

 May 4: Mariah topped the